 - French Immersion Weekend courses offered through the French Centre, Continuing Education

 - French degree courses offered by the Department of French, Italian and Spanish at the University of Calgary, or a maximum of 40 hours from another institution following approval by the program director

 - FLIP degree courses (courses taught in French in disciplines other than French language and literature) offered at the University of Calgary from various departments and faculties

-On completion of one certificate, you may wish to pursue studies in another.
+On completion of this program, you may wish to pursue studies in another.

 Students who successfully complete the Certificate in French Language and Culture – FSL Foundations can move directly into the Certificate in French Language and Culture – FSL Intermediate.

-It is the student's responsibility to ensure all requirements for graduation are fulfilled, and to apply to graduate.
+It is the student's responsibility to ensure all requirements for graduation are fulfilled.

-View our Graduation page for details.
+See Graduation for details.